-Health Secretary hints NHS will get more money
+Health secretary hints NHS will get more money

 And he suggested he should be judged tomorrow on whether he had succeeded in getting extra for the NHS.

-As part of the autumn statement, the Chancellor is expected to announce a swathe of cuts to public spending.
+As part of the Autumn Statement, the chancellor is expected to announce a swathe of cuts to public spending.

 NHS facing £7bn shortfall